-Very thick and club shaped and usually finely reticulated meaning it has a net shaped raised pattern on the surface.
+Very thick and club-shaped and usually finely reticulated meaning it has a net-shaped raised pattern on the surface.
 The reticulation is most pronounced near the top.
-The color can vary from whitish cream to reddish brown.
+The colour can vary from whitish cream to reddish-brown.
 It can become cylindrical at maturity.
 Ring absent.
 Interior solid.

 include Boletus variipes which has a dry, tan cap and grows with oak, Tylopilus felleus